 - Applying to the graduate school (Alder)

-Admission to Cohort 1 (2021-2022) is now closed.
-The application process for Cohort 2 will begin in the Fall of 2021.
-For more information please contact Elizabeth Veal (firstname.lastname@example.org), SMCOE Director, Teacher Residency and Administrator Programs and/or visit Alder GSE admissions website: aldergse.edu/admissions
+Admission to Cohort 3 (2023-2024) closes in April 2023.
+The application process for Cohort 4 will begin in September 1, 2023.
+For more information please contact Carmen French (firstname.lastname@example.org), SMCOE Director, Teacher Residency and Administrator Programs and/or visit Alder GSE admissions website: aldergse.edu/admissions

 “I see the Alder Teacher Residency (ATR) as a program that really ensures teachers are ready to serve a classroom and community of historically underserved students.
 What I really appreciated about the residency was the amount of support I got from my director, mentor, fellow teachers and staff, and my cohort.
 Equity was a major part of the experience and making sure we knew where our students and families came from and how to best serve them.”